 Check the Number of Active Followers

-Risk Settings: What to Actually Configure
+Risk Settings to Configure

 Copy Trading vs. Trading Yourself